New Delhi, India

 When to go

-Due to temperatures and precipitation, Delhi can be an extreme place to visit during certain months of the year.
-The hottest months of the year are May and June, during which time the average temperature is 39.
-The coldest months are from December until February, during which time the average low temperatures are in the 20's.
-The monsoon season is from the end of May through to July, during this time the humidity is very high, and rainstorms are frequent.
+Due to temperatures and precipitation, Delhi and much of northern India can be an extreme place to visit during certain months of the year.
+The hottest months of the year are May and June, during which time temperatures can get up to 40°C. The coldest months are from December until February whilst the monsoon season is from the end of May through to August.
+During this time although the the temperature cools, the humidity is very high, and rainstorms are frequent.
 It is not advised to visit during these months.
+The best season to visit is between October and March when the weather is pleasant and very cool, making it great for sightseeing.